Non-Parametric Online Learning from Human Feedback for Neural Machine Translation: Related Work

 \paragraph{Translation Memory.} The NMT model augmented with the translation memory \cite{kuang2020translation, bapna2019non} followed the generate-then-retrieve manner. \citet{tu2018learning} proposed to retrieve samples similar to the source sentence and then encoded retrieved source-target pairs using key-value memory networks. \citet{cai2021neural} proposed to store the target-language sentence in the memory and used a cross-lingual retrieval model. \citet{cao-xiong-2018-encoding, cao2019learning} designed gating mechanisms to balance the impact of the translation memory. \citet{zhang2018guiding} up-weighted the NMT output with the retrieved n-gram. \citet{bulte-tezcan-2019-neural, xu-etal-2020-boosting} augmented NMT training data with fuzzy TM matches. \citet{Xia_Huang_Liu_Shi_2019} packed the TM into a graph and using the attention mechanisms to integrating the TM representation into the NMT model.
 However, these methods need to modify the architecture carefully to leverage the retrieved similar sentences, for example, adding extra components into the decoder of the NMT model to encoding and incorporate the retrieved sentences.

-A series of research incorporated the knowledge into NMT systems through a non-parametric method. \citet{khandelwal2019generalization} proposed \knn-LM, augmented language model with the retrieved similar sentences using a \knn model. \citet{khandelwal2020nearest} generated the translation with the nearest neighbor classifier over a large datastore of cached examples. \citet{Zheng2021AdaptiveNN} proposed to dynamically determine the number of $K$ for each target token.
+A series of research incorporated the knowledge into NMT systems through a non-parametric method. \citet{khandelwal2019generalization} proposed \knn-LM, augmented language model with the retrieved similar sentences using a \knn model. \citet{khandelwal2020nearest} generated the translation with the nearest neighbor classifier over a large datastore of cached examples. \citet{Zheng2021AdaptiveNN} proposed to dynamically determine the number of $K$ for each target token. \citet{Zheng2021NonParametricUD} further extended the capability of \knn-MT on unsupervised domain adaptation setting.